 Schools are the foundation of just and democratic societies.
 Fulfilling their civic mission depends on educators’ ability to integrate academics, civic learning, and social-emotional development in classrooms that are inclusive, equitable, and engaging for all students.
-This September, join us for our two-day online “Explorations” workshop and learn how Facing History and Ourselves supports school teams to do this essential work.
+This June, join us for our two-day online “Explorations” workshop and learn how Facing History and Ourselves supports educators to do this essential work.

 We invite schools and districts to gather a design team of 4–6 stakeholders, including school leaders and administrators, classroom teachers, and guidance counselors or social workers, to participate in the workshop.
 Note that this workshop is not designed for individual classroom teachers to attend on their own.
 For questions about design teams, please contact us at [email protected].